The logo of Mellanox Technologies is seen on one of its office buildings in Yokneam.

 (photo credit: REUTERS)

-The NASDAQ-listed Mellanox, founded in 1999, supplies solutions and services for servers and storage.
+The Yokne’am-based company, founded in 1999 and listed on the Nasdaq Stock Market, supplies end-to-end interconnect solutions and services for data center servers and storage systems.

 JPOST VIDEOS THAT MIGHT INTEREST YOU:

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>